JasonSpatial/ar-template/README.md

 **Note:** If your simulated environment includes horizontal and vertical planes, and they've been detected in a way that they touch, you should be able to drag the selected cube between them.

+## Community

+If you're building XR with Unity, and want to hang out with a bunch of other XRgonauts in a good-vibe community, check out [Lets' Build XR](https://www.skool.com/letsbuilxr).
+If it looks like your kind of place, hit the Join Group button and we'll see you inside!

 ## Authors